nfour/js-structures/guides/react-anti-patterns.md

 In react it is important to break components up when they do expensive operations, as the component hierachy is always rendered from the top down.

-Don't use `{...props}`.
-It will clone the props object each time which will result in pure render functions detecting a change always.

 ```
 - Root